mckennaisen/UGA-Terry-FinTech-Class-Fall-2025.github.io/README.md

 Students add themselves to this roster by:
 1. creating a new file in `_students/` called {your-name},
-2. copying the template into the new file, and
+2. copying the template into the new file,
-3. updating the template with your information.
+3. updating the template with your information,
+4. Click **Commit changes** and choose **Create a new branch**.
+5. Click **Propose changes** → **Open pull request**.
+6. That’s it!
+We’ll review and merge.
+Your bio will appear in the roster after we merge your PR into the existing files.

+### Tips
+- **File name** must start with `_students/` and end with `.md`.
+- Keep it short & professional.
+- Optional: set `headshot` to an image URL, such as https://github.com/username.png.
+(A square works best).
+- Optional: Use AI to generate a professional headshot.

 <table>
 <tr>